 - J. Notice to Tribal Governments.
 The state assures that it has notified in writing all federally-recognized Tribal Governments that maintain a primary office and/or majority population within the State of the State's intent to submit a Medicaid waiver request or renewal request to CMS at least 60 days before the anticipated submission date is provided by Presidential Executive Order 13175 of November 6, 2000.
 Evidence of the applicable notice is available through the Medicaid Agency. - K. Limited English Proficient Persons.
-The state assures that it provides meaningful access to waiver services by Limited English Proficient persons in accordance with: (a) Presidential Executive Order 13166 of August 11, 2000 (65 FR 50121) and (b) Department of Health and Human Services "Guidance to Federal Financial Assistance Recipients Regarding Title VI Prohibition Against National Origin Discrimination Affecting Limited English Proficient Persons" (68 FR 47311 -August 8, 2003).
+The state assures that it provides meaningful access to waiver services by Limited English Proficient persons in accordance with: (a) Presidential Executive Order 13166 of August 11, 2000 (65 FR 50121) and (b) Department of Health and Human Services "Guidance to Federal Financial Assistance Recipients Regarding Title VI Prohibition Against National Origin Discrimination Affecting Limited English Proficient Persons" (68 FR 47311 August 8, 2003).
 Appendix B describes how the state assures meaningful access to waiver services by Limited English Proficient persons.

-Contact Person (\mathbf{s})
+7. Contact Person(s)

-A. The Medicaid ag ency representative with whom CMS should communicate regarding the waiver is:

 Last Name:

 Kozak

 First Name:

 Sally

-Title: Deputy Secretary
+Title:

-A Deputy Secretary
+Deputy Secretary

+Agency:

-Agency: Office of Medical Assistance Programs
+• Office of Medical Assistance Programs

 Address:

-11441655 Health and Welfare Building, 625 Forster Street
+Health and Welfare Building, 625 Forster Street

 Address 2:

+11441055 21

 City:

+chy.
 Harrisburg

+State:

-State: Pennsylvania
+Pennsylvania

 Zip: 17120

-17120

-Phone:

-(717) 705-5007 Ext: TTY